TurBoss/blt/doc/treeview.rst

 sub-nodes and these nodes can in turn can have their own children.
 The tree and it data is displayed as a table: each row of the table represents a node in the tree.
 The tree (hierarchical view) is displayed in its own column.
-Extra columns may be display data fields on either side.
+Other columns can be display tree variables on either side.

 Each entry in the tree column has a label and icon.
 If a node has children, its entry is includes with a small button to the left of the